 Most manufacturers utilize regular-grade plywood veneers, which typically includes layers with flaws and voids, creating potential vulnerabilities.
 Higher grade veneers create a more seamless and stable backing.

-Vermont Plank Flooring opts for the highest quality ply available, the top-grade Baltic birch, which provides solid, void-free layers.
+Vermont Plank Flooring opts for the highest quality, cabinet-grade ply available, which provides solid, void-free layers.
 The number of layers also plays an important role in structural stability – the more the better.
 The industry-standard ranges from between three and nine layers.
 Again, Vermont Plank Flooring pushes the envelope with 11 layers of 1.5-millimeter thick, cross-banded veneers.

 While not impervious to moisture, engineered flooring’s greater resistance in comparison to solid hardwood makes it the clear choice for use in locations where moisture is likely to be present, such as bathrooms, below grade in basement rooms, or anywhere when laid directly on concrete.

 Hardwood flooring’s sustainability is dependent upon two issues – where and how it was grown and produced, and how long it lasts.
 Flooring from trees grown locally (or at least regionally) has a far smaller ecological footprint than an exotic tropical species shipped from halfway around the world.
 Additionally, that tropical hardwood was more likely than not grown and harvested with little consideration for the forest’s overall health.

 Domestically grown trees are more likely to be harvested sustainably, but in either instance, make certain that the flooring you purchase is from certified Forest Stewardship Council (FSC) sources, a criterium met by all Vermont Plank Flooring products.